 Diapering and toileting are teachable moments that provide wonderful opportunities for one-on-one time with the children.
 We follow health and safety regulations and use Universal Safety Precautions when diapering or assisting the children with developing their toileting skills.
 Children who are actively participating in toilet learning will be required to wear thick training pants with rubber training pants over them.
+All children in a toddler room should begin the process of toilet training prior to moving up to a preschool room.
+All children in preschool rooms who are not toilet trained to the point that they continue to need to be changed or have multiple accidents a week will need to have a parent conference every 60 days to discuss progress.

 We assist parents with toilet training efforts and will not start toilet training in the CDC until both the child's parents and caregivers feel the child is developmentally ready and only after it has been initiated in the home.
 The child must be able to realize the sensation of need to eliminate and be able to communicate the need for toileting to the caregiver.
-Parents should provide several (at a minimum 5) complete changes of clothing labeled with child's name.
+Parents should provide several (at a minimum 5 when toilet training) complete changes of clothing labeled with child's name.
 Direct Care Staff will encourage the child to toilet at regular intervals but will not restrain the child on the toilet.
 Please discuss training techniques and plans of action with your child's caregiver so that your child can experience continuity in adult expectations in this important area.
-Children will need to be toilet trained before eligible to move up to a preschool room.
 A toilet learning contract will be provided to parents outlining expectations during this transitional time by both parents and staff for signature and understanding.
+Toilet learning contracts will be signed 6 months before your child's third birthday.
+A three month follow up conference will be held to assess progress.
+Parent participation in the toilet learning contract, potty training process, and potty-training conferences are required.
+Soiled underwear or training pants will not be rinsed.
+Any fecal contents that can be removed by dumping into the toilet will be removed.